googleinterns/step/walkthroughs/week-2-server/step-5-datastore-walkthrough.md

 [https://console.cloud.google.com/datastore](https://console.cloud.google.com/datastore).

 Use the admin page to confirm that your data is stored correctly.
-After you get this step working, create a pull request and send it to your advisor for review!
+After you get this step working, create a pull request and send it to your host for review!

 ## Loading Entities